oat-sa/tao-core/README.md

 This configuration will display `sectionName` when `FETURE_FLAG_01` is enabled.

 ## Advanced Search feature flag
+Advanced search feature will be enabled by default (but it requires elastic search library).
-You can define `FEATURE_FLAG_ADVANCED_SEARCH` feature flag in global environment variables to enable/disable Advanced Search feature.
+You can define `FEATURE_FLAG_ADVANCED_SEARCH_DISABLED=true` or `FEATURE_FLAG_ADVANCED_SEARCH_DISABLED=1` feature flag in global environment variables to disable Advanced Search feature.